Jean Cocteau: Friendship with Raymond Radiguet

-In 1918 he met the French poet Raymond Radiguet.
-They collaborated extensively, socialized, and undertook many journeys and vacations together.
-Cocteau also got Radiguet exempted from military service.
+In 1918, he met the French poet Raymond Radiguet.
+They collaborated on literary projects, socialized, and traveled together.
+Cocteau also assisted in obtaining Radiguet's exemption from military service.
 Admiring of Radiguet's great literary talent, Cocteau promoted his friend's works in his artistic circle and arranged for the publication by Grasset of Le Diable au corps, a largely autobiographical story of an adulterous relationship between a married woman and a younger man, exerting his influence to have the novel awarded the "Nouveau Monde" literary prize.
 Some contemporaries and later commentators thought there might have been a romantic component to their friendship.
 Cocteau himself was aware of this perception, and worked earnestly to dispel the notion that their relationship was sexual in nature.

 There is disagreement over Cocteau's reaction to Radiguet's sudden death in 1923, with some claiming that it left him stunned, despondent and prey to opium addiction.
 Opponents of that interpretation point out that he did not attend the funeral (he generally did not attend funerals) and immediately left Paris with Diaghilev for a performance of Les noces (The Wedding) by the Ballets Russes at Monte Carlo.

 His opium addiction at the time, Cocteau said, was only coincidental, due to a chance meeting with Louis Laloy, the administrator of the Monte Carlo Opera.
 Cocteau's opium use and his efforts to stop profoundly changed his literary style.
 His most notable book, Les Enfants Terribles, was written in a week during a strenuous opium weaning.

-In Opium: Journal of drug rehabilitation, he recounts the experience of his recovery from opium addiction in 1929.
+In Opium: Diary of a Cure, he recounts the experience of his recovery from opium addiction in 1929.
 His account, which includes vivid pen-and-ink illustrations, alternates between his moment-to-moment experiences of drug withdrawal and his current thoughts about people and events in his world.
 Cocteau was supported throughout his recovery by his friend and correspondent, Catholic philosopher Jacques Maritain.
 Under Maritain's influence, Cocteau made a temporary return to the sacraments of the Catholic Church.
+With Maritain, he founded the literary magazine Le Roseau d'Or.
 He again returned to the Church later in life and undertook a number of religious art projects.